FAQs about my practice

 Naturopathic care is an investment in your long-term health and well-being.
 By addressing the root causes of health problems and reducing the risk of developing chronic diseases, Naturopathic medicine can reduce future healthcare costs and lost productivity, and increase your quality of life.

 Sometimes an HSA (health savings account) can cover the cost of a visit or supplements.
 For comparison, an average visit to your MD's office may range from $130-$180, with less than 20 minutes spent actually talking to the doctor.
+A new client consult (as of Oct 2017) with me lasts 90 minutes and costs $275.

 FAQs about Naturopathic Medicine